 “If the lower ocean crust may instead be formed of serpentinite, the implications are profound – we will need to rip up the textbooks.
 We suspect the igneous ocean crust is much more variable in thickness and structure than we previously thought, and in places we think it is completely absent.

 “If so it completely changes our estimates of the elemental composition of the Earth’s crustal layer.
 Two-thirds of the surface of the planet is paved by ocean crust and a significant – but unknown – proportion could be made up of this serpentinite seafloor.

 The research team plan to drill a very deep hole into the crust at a site on the South West Indian Ridge in the Indian Ocean, known as ‘Atlantis Bank’, where they believe conditions are optimum to drill a hole that can ultimately penetrate the Moho.

 Using the latest high-tech drilling equipment during the two-month IODP Expedition 360, the team aim to drill at least 1.3 km below the seafloor to start to explore how the lower crust is generated, and how much seawater penetrates at depth.

 They will return to the site subsequently to deepen the hole and achieve the ultimate goal of drilling a ‘Mohole’ right the way through the Moho and into the mantle.

 At the end of January, Professor MacLeod will hand over the ship to Cardiff University’s Professor Ian Hall in Mauritius.
-Professor Hall, who is Head of the School of Earth and Ocean Sciences, will be the Co-Chief Scientist on a separate expedition studying the world’s largest surface ocean boundary current off the coast of South Africa and its effect on global climate.
+Professor Hall, who is Head of the School of Earth and Environmental Sciences, will be the Co-Chief Scientist on a separate expedition studying the world’s largest surface ocean boundary current off the coast of South Africa and its effect on global climate.